 Ramen is probably the ultimate Japanese comfort food that Singaporeans know and love.

-This piping hot bowl of noodles in a thick umami packed broth is sure to warm you up.
+This piping hot bowl of noodles in a thick umami-packed broth is sure to warm you up.
 You can often find the best ramen spots in the most inconspicuous of places.
-These cosy hole-in-the-wall joints will give you an authentic ramen experience.
+These cosy hole-in-the-wall joints will give you an authentic Japanese noodles experience.

 Also, be sure to slurp the noodles loudly to send your compliments to the chef.
 Pretty obnoxious elsewhere, but it is completely acceptable and a sign that you are enjoying your bowl of ramen.

 With so many ramen joints popping up, here is a list of the 20 best slurp-worthy ramen in town, in no particular order.

 Hailing from Fukuoka, Japan, Kanada-Ya has been an immensely popular brand in its homeland, it is also highly raved about in London, earning it the title of No.1 Ramen Restaurant in London.

 Walk past any of their outlets and you will immediately be drawn to the aromatic fragrance of truffle exuding for the restaurant.
 Limited to 20 bowls daily, the most sought-after dish here is definitely their Truffle Ramen Special (S$26.90), a hearty bowl featuring two slices of truffle belly chashu, black truffle jelly, asparagus, hanjuku egg and a piece of tokudai nori.

 Filled with truffle oil, truffle jelly made from truffle paste, even truffle-marinated chashu, this is surely a truffle lover’s heaven in a bowl.
 If you think that the strong earthy flavours of the truffle will overpower the tonkotsu broth, worry not as the creamy broth is so rich it complements the truffle even better!